This Sri Lankan Pumpkin and Cashew Curry hits the spot every single time so it’s easy to understand why it is so loved by all Sri Lankans.

 Prep time: 10 – 15 mins

-Cooking time: 12 – 15 mins, depending on how large the pieces of pumpkin are, and whether the skin is left on or peeled off.
-We prefer to leave the skin on as that’s the way our family has done it for generations!
-It’s easy enough to scrape the flesh of the pumpkin off the skin with a fork as you’re eating it.
+Cook time: 12 – 15 mins, depending on how large the pieces of pumpkin are, and whether the skin is left on or peeled off.
+(We prefer to leave the skin on as that’s the way our family has done it for generations!
+It’s easy enough to scrape the flesh of the pumpkin off the skin with a fork as you’re eating it.)

 Serves: 4 if served with other curries or serves 2 if served on its own with rice.

 From the Lankan Spice Box